Mbazu-Daniel/Teamlyf-backend/README.md

--  **Daily Prebuilt**: Integrated for high-quality, reliable video conferencing.
+-  Daily Prebuilt or Video SDK: Integrated for high-quality, reliable video conferencing.

 -  **Socket.IO**: For real-time communication in our Chat Application.